ukri-bench/fenics-benchmark/spack/INSTALL.md

 `spack add fenics-gpu-bencmark+rocm`

 followed by `spack install`.
 Once installed, the tests can be run as described in the main README.
+For 32-bit floating point builds, add the flag `+fp32` to the spack specification.